Louisiana Criminal Mischief

 Louisiana criminal mischief law may be found under Louisiana Revised Statute 14:59 on the Louisiana State Legislature web site.
 When prosecuting someone for this offense, the State of Louisiana must prove beyond a reasonable doubt key elements that are outlined in the statute.
-Criminal mischief is different from Criminal Damage to Property because damage to property is not a requisite element of criminal mischief.
+Criminal mischief is different from Criminal Damage to Property because damage to property is not always a requisite element of criminal mischief.

 Criminal mischief is a misdemeanor offense in Louisiana which means any trial will be held before a judge rather than a jury.
 The crime may be prosecuted in either Louisiana state or parish and municipal courts.